tr3ssa/Plotkin-Lab/README.md

 - Paste the following, and replace PATH with your file path: Test-Path "C:\Users\Plotkin Lab\Desktop\PATH"

 To record a video with k4arecorder.exe:
-- .\k4arecorder.exe -d NFOV_UNBINNED -c OFF --imu OFF -r 15 -l 300 MKVFILENAME.mkv (Once you are cd'd into the folder where the recorder lives) (Your mkv file will live wherever the k4arecorder.exe lives when acquired)
+- .\k4arecorder.exe -d NFOV_UNBINNED -c OFF --imu OFF -r 15 -l 300 MKVFILENAME.mkv (Once you are cd'd into the folder where the recorder lives) (Your mkv file will live wherever the k4arecorder.exe lives when acquired) (change "300" to whatever length in SECONDS you want your recording to be)

 To push a video (mkv) from computer through MoSeq:
+1. Run the image through Docker
+- docker run --rm -it --name moseq2 -v "C:\Users\Plotkin Lab\Desktop\Test Videos:/data" dattalab/moseq2:v1.3.1 bash
+- docker exec -it moseq2 bash
+- ls -1 /data/*.mkv
+- mkdir -p /data/proc_1
+- ls -al /data | grep proc_1
+- moseq2-extract extract "/data/<PUT-YOUR-FILENAME-HERE>.mkv" --output-dir /data/proc_1 --camera-type azure

+Old Instructions (Could be useful for alternative routes)
 1. List running containters so you can confirm the name being used (e.g. "intelligent_hoover")
 - docker ps --format "table {{.ID}}\t{{.Image}}\t{{.Status}}\t{{.Names}}"
 2. Open a shell inside the container (e.g. "intelligent_hoover")